Skip to main content

 - Guests can be logged into computers at the Computer Help Desk and are expected to pick up and pay for their copies (B&W only) at the Circulation Desk.

-- Costs are 10 cents a page for black and white, and 25 cents a page for color, whether you are copying or printing.
+- Costs are 10 cents a page for black and white whether you are copying or printing.
 Color printing is not available for guests.

-- The charge for double sided copies is still 15 cents.
+- The charge for double sided copies is 15 cents.

 - Faxes can be sent only within the United States.